farisachugthai/viconf/.config/nvim/UltiSnips/README.rst

 README
 ======

-This directory contains the snippets for UltiSnips.
+This directory contains the snippets for `UltiSnips`_.

 .. _`UltiSnips`: https://github.com/sirver/ultisnips